 Specialist school provision is only accessible to those pupils with an Education Health and Care Plan (EHCP).
 This includes all maintained special schools and any non-maintained independent schools.
 Most specialist provision is provided by the Broad Spectrum special primary and secondary.
-There are also some Enhanced Resourced Bases (also known as SEND Resourced Provisions)' and broad spectrum '(also known as generic)' provision which are attached to mainstream schools and support young people with communication and interaction needs including autism spectrum conditions and speech, language and communication needs.
+There are also some Enhanced Resource Bases, which are attached to mainstream schools and support young people with speech and language needs, autism social and communication needs and hearing impairments.